-Significant estimates and judgments made when applying accounting policies and changes in these estimates and assumptions that could potentially have a material effect on the financial statements are as follows:
+Information about significant estimates and judgments and for which changes in the assessments and assumptions could potentially have a material effect on the financial statements:

-Subject Principal assumptions Possible effects Reference Useful life of property, plant and equipment and intangible assets Assumption of the useful life of groups of property, plant and equipment and intangible assets Change in the value of property, plant and equipment and intangible assets and in depreciation and amortization expenses Notes 7 and 8 Deferred taxes Assumption of projected future realization of the tax benefit Recognition or reversal of deferred tax asset in profit or loss Note 6 Uncertain tax positions The Group's uncertain tax positions and the risk of incurring any additional tax and interest expenses.
-This is based on an analysis of a number of matters including interpretations of tax laws and the Group's past experience Recognition of additional or open income tax expenses Note 6 Provisions and contingent liabilities Assessment of the likelihood of claims against Group companies and measuring potential liabilities attributable to claims Reversal or creation of a provision for a claim and recognition of income/expenses respectively Note 13 and Note 15 Measurement of recoverable amounts of cash-generating units that include goodwill Assumption of expected cash flows from cash-generating units Recognition of impairment loss Note 8.2 Provision for doubtful debts Assessment of the risk of non- collection of trade receivables Recognition or reversal of doubtful debt expenses and recognition of lost debt expenses Note 5 Post-employment employee benefits Actuarial assumptions such as discount rate, future salary increases and churn rate Increase or decrease in the post- employment defined benefit obligation Note 14 Indications of investment impairment in an associate and of cash-producing units Indications of impairment Recognition of loss from investment impairment in an associate or a cash-producing unit.
-Note 10
+Subject Principal assumptions Possible effects Reference Useful life of property, plant and equipment and intangible assets Assumptions of the useful life of groups of property, plant and equipment and intangible assets Change in the value of property, plant and equipment and intangible assets and in depreciation and amortization expenses Notes 7 and 8 Deferred taxes Assumption of projected future realization of the tax asset Recognition or reversal of deferred tax asset in profit or loss Note 6 Uncertain tax positions The extent of the certainty that the Group's tax positions will be accepted (uncertain tax positions) and the risk of it incurring any additional tax and interest expenses.
+This is based on an analysis of a number of matters including interpretations of tax laws and the Group's past experience Recognition or reversal of income tax expenses Note 6 Provisions and contingent liabilities Assessment of the likelihood of claims against Group companies and measuring potential liabilities attributable to claims Reversal or creation of a provision for a claim and recognition of income/expenses respectively Note 13 and Note 15 Measurement of recoverable amounts of cash-generating units that include goodwill Assumption of expected cash flows from cash-generating units Recognition of impairment loss Note 8.2 Provision for doubtful debts Assessment of the risk of non-collection of trade receivables Recognition or reversal of doubtful debt expenses and recognition of lost debt expenses Note 5 Post-employment employee benefits Actuarial assumptions such as discount rate, future salary increases and churn Increase or decrease in the post- employment defined benefit obligation Note 14 rate Indications of investment impairment in an associate and of cash-producing units Indications of impairment Recognition of loss from investment Note 10 impairment in an associate or a cash- producing unit.